prashantkhandelwal/Popcorn/Deployment/README.md

 [Download Terraform](https://www.terraform.io/downloads) from the official website and add it to the system environment path.
 No other configuration needed on Terraform installation side.

 # Files
-- main.tf - Contains the resource group name
+- main.tf - Contains the resource group name.
 - vm.tf - Creates Ubuntu Virtual Machine which will host MongoDB.
 - providers.tf - Providers used in Terraform.
+- output.tf - Contains the variables for listing IP address of VM and SSH key after the deployment is complete.
+Check the `output` command below to use it.
+- rules.tf - List of network security group rules.
+These rules are used in `vm.tf`.
+- webapp.tf - Create App Service Plan and Web App resource including app settings and site configs.
+Change values accordingly in the `variables.tf` file.
 - variables.tf - Contains the actual values for all the resources.
 Edit this file if you want to change anything in your deployment.

 # Deployment Commands